pentaho/pentaho-karaf-assembly/assemblies/README.md

 # Hitachi Vantara Karaf Assembly
 This project is responsible for building custom Karaf assemblies using the new way.
-It have been made an effort to migrated for this version.

 This project is currently creating assemblies to Community Edition of the following products:
 * PDI
 * Server
 * PME
 * PRD

-The remaining products using the old version are available on pentaho-karaf-assembly module.
+* PMR

 More info available on Karaf documentation regarding:
 * Assembly configurations for old version - http://karaf.apache.org/manual/latest/#_deprecated_old_style_maven_assembly